pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Is there a way we can create desktop shortcuts for MS Office Add-ins (specifically for Word)?**

-If you are referring to keyboard shortcuts, yes, but this is only available in Excel today.
-You can find more information in https://docs.microsoft.com/office/dev/add-ins/design/keyboard-shortcuts.
-If you are looking for keyboard shortcut support in Word, please let us know more about your scenario in a feature request at https://aka.ms/m365dev-suggestions.
+If you're referring to keyboard shortcuts, yes, but this is only available in Excel today.
+You can find more information in [Add custom keyboard shortcuts to your Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/design/keyboard-shortcuts).
+If you're looking for keyboard shortcut support in Word, please let us know more about your scenario in a feature request at https://aka.ms/m365dev-suggestions.

 **I have two questions both relating to getAccessToken